 What is your purpose?
 What is your WHY?
 If you remember why you are shooting, you will never miss your mark and you will have one / many reasons to get back up.

 The things that we do are not our purpose….
-The things that we do are a side effect to our purpose for example mine is;
+The things that we do are a side effect to our purpose.

 To deepen the capacity to give and receive love on the planet starting with my own heart